agregarr/agregarr-docs/docs/creating-a-collection.md

 ### Unwatched Only

 Enable this to create a smart collection that only shows unwatched content.
-It creates two collections:
-- Base collection (pushed to bottom of library and collection tab, hidden from home/recommended, all items)
-- Smart collection (visible, unwatched only)
+This uses labels to create a smart collection with the unwatched filter.

 Each user viewing the collection sees their own unwatched items.